 Debt Financing in 2023

 Diamidex SAS, established in 2014 and based in Marseille, France, specializes in the development and production of rapid detection tests for legionella, a type of bacteria that can cause severe lung infections.
-The company offers turnkey test solutions, designed for both laboratory and field use, which provide a semi-quantitative count of microorganisms in water samples and industrial goods.
-Diamidex's products aim to enhance the accuracy of microbial contamination detection, facilitating quicker experimentation and data collection in research labs.
+The company offers turnkey test solutions, designed for both laboratory and field use, which provide semi-quantitative counts of microorganisms in water samples and industrial goods.
+Diamidex's products aim to enhance the accuracy and speed of microbial contamination detection, facilitating more efficient screening and data collection in research and testing environments.

 X-Pressure